Djwarf/Qasa/Documentation.md

 - The NIST Post-Quantum Cryptography project
 - The Open Quantum Safe project
-- libp2p for the P2P networking libraries
+- The CRYSTALS team for Kyber and Dilithium algorithms